 Most streaming services allow you to adjust playback settings.
 Netflix for example allows you to cap your streaming at a certain rate, but note that if you’re streaming Netflix with anything other than High (or Auto if you have a fast connection), you’re not going to get HD quality video.

-Tablo’s recording quality setting affects live TV immediately and all subsequent recordings.
+Tablo’s Recording Quality and Live TV Quality settings affect live TV immediately and all subsequent recordings.
 In order to stream HD video on Tablo without buffering, we recommend 720HD-5Mbps for most home networks as it provides HD quality video at bit rate that most networks can handle.
-However, if you’re having issues try reducing it to 720HD-3Mbps.
+However, if you’re having buffering issues try reducing them to 720HD-3Mbps.

 Want more info about home networking?